awsdocs/amazon-dynamodb-developer-guide/doc_source/DynamoDBMapper.ArbitraryDataMapping.md

 **Note**
-This code example assumes that you have already loaded data into DynamoDB for your account by following the instructions in the [Creating Tables and Loading Data for Code Examples in DynamoDB](SampleData.md) section\.
+This code example assumes that you have already loaded data into DynamoDB for your account by following the instructions in the [Creating tables and loading data for code examples in DynamoDB](SampleData.md) section\.
-For step\-by\-step instructions to run the following example, see [Java Code Examples](CodeSamples.Java.md)\.
+For step\-by\-step instructions to run the following example, see [Java code examples](CodeSamples.Java.md)\.

 **Example**